ovh/docs/pages/platform/integrations/prefect_tuto_02_block_automation/guide.en-gb.md

 ![image](images/result_email.png){.thumbnail}

-The event feed tab is a good way to see if you flow failed or not and if the automation has been proceed.
+The event feed tab is a good way to see if your flow failed or not and if the automation has been processed.
 In our case, we also receive an email on the address mail provided.

 ## Go further